 Bryan is a man on a journey of reinventing and creating the reality he knows he is destined for.
 He spent 20 years as an Emcee for International DJs, traveling around the world, and decided to shift careers to focus on his purpose.
 Bryan’s passion and inspiration for helping teens and young adults stems from the lack of support he had growing up.
 The school system was ill equipped to deal with a misguided “trouble-maker”, such as himself, which led to Bryan dropping out.
 His success along with diploma came much later in life which is why he is passionate about supporting teens and young adults to set themselves up for success.
 Bryan found purpose in helping others find their purpose.
 He stays upbeat and motivated by maintaining a growth mindset and journaling along with being very introspective and intentional day to day.
 As a mentor coach he wants to be that voice that says “It’s possible.
 I believe in you.
 Let’s figure this out.”, while helping others understand how to uncover their true values and use them as a driving force behind the wheel on this journey called life.

-Michelle is a revitalized mother of two teenagers who has spent the last 17 years as a teacher.
+Missy is a revitalized mother of two teenagers who has spent the last 17 years as a teacher.
 She understands the resilience it takes to raise children in the midst of a global pandemic and is passionate about being a mentor because she recognizes there isn’t nearly enough support for the overwhelming number of people silently struggling.
 Her sincere and compassionate personality is what makes her thrive as a coach.
-Michelle starts each morning with daily affirmations that she reflects on throughout the day to ensure she is operating from an optimistic mindset.
+Missy starts each morning with daily affirmations that she reflects on throughout the day to ensure she is operating from an optimistic mindset.
 She is a firm believer that everyone deserves to live life as the best version of themselves and strives to help others discover what that life looks like for them.

 A former student of Positive Presence, Elisa has experienced firsthand the benefit of art therapy.
 Diagnosed with anxiety and depression at a young age, she struggled in some of the most important areas in her life growing up from middle school and beyond.
 With an immense passion in art and mental health, she found her purpose in college mastering both of these skillsets for her own personal growth and the betterment of others.
 A skillful artist, Elisa is in pursuit of her master’s in art education and specializes in anxiety, stress management and behavioral health.
 She strives to show the world, especially the younger versions of her, the love and empathy that she knows so many deserve.
 She continues to practice her own mental health awareness through the power of positive reinforcement and self-love.
 Because of her experience with so many versions of darkness in her past, Elisa has an unwavering commitment to be an uplifting, inspiring role model and bright light to others.